vexim/vexim2/README.md

 ## WARNING: This code is probably unsafe

-As noted in #272 there are security issues in this code.
-It was writing as a helpful utility in 2004 and has had minimal changes since then.
-Very little effort went in at the time to protect against things like SQL injection or XSS.
-If you are using Vexim in anything meaningful way I would highly recommend moving away to another product immediately.
+As noted in [#272](https://github.com/vexim/vexim2/issues/272) there might be security issues in this code.
+It was written as a helpful utility in 2004 and has had minimal changes since then.
+Very little effort went in at the time to protect it against various security attacks.
+While we do eventually fix security issues we become aware of, we aren't bound by any SLAs, so fixes don't always happen quickly.

-Patches to fix security issues will be accepted as time permits, but the code most likely needs an overhaul and someone with the time and patience to do that :)
+Patches to fix security issues will be accepted as time permits, but the code (especially the admin panel) certainly needs an overhaul, and that will only happen if someone with enough time and motivation steps up.
+In fact, a potential replacement for our aged PHP admin panel already exists.
+Meet [veximpy](https://gitlab.com/runout/veximpy)!

+In short:
+- If you are considering VExim, we advise you to at least have a look at [other similar solutions](https://alternativeto.net/software/postfix-admin/) as well.
+- If you are already using VExim, please consider taking extra steps to secure it.
+- If you're interested in contributing a rewrite, or participating in one, let us know
+- And of course, pull requests with bugfixes are always welcome!

 ## README AND INSTALL GUIDE